Breonna Taylor case: Secret grand jury audio released

+"We knocked on the door, said police, waited I don't know 10 or 15 seconds.
+Knocked again, said police, waited even longer," Louisville police Lt.
+Shawn Hoover said in an interview recorded March 13, the same date Taylor was shot, and later played for the grand jury.

+"So it was the third time that we were approaching, it had been like 45 seconds if not a minute," Hoover said.
+"And then I said, Let's go, let's breach it.'"

-The jury brought no criminal charges against the officers for her killing, angering many in Louisville and around the country and setting off renewed protests.
+Grand juries typically meet in secret, and releasing testimony and other evidence from their proceedings is rare.
+A court ruled that the content of the proceedings, typically kept secret, should be made public.
+The grand jury in Taylor's case brought no criminal charges against the officers for her killing, angering many in Louisville and around the country and setting off renewed protests.

-A court ruled that the content of the proceedings, typically kept secret, should be released.
+Officers had a "no-knock" warrant to search Taylor's apartment for drugs.
+But Attorney General later said officers announced themselves.
+It's a key issue because the officers said they opened fire after Taylor's boyfriend, Kenneth Walker, fired a gunshot at them.
+Walker said he didn't know the men who burst into the home were police.

+One law enforcement officer testified that police ultimately never executed the warrant to search Taylor's apartment.

 Cameron, a Republican and the state's first African American attorney general, has acknowledged that he did not recommend homicide charges for the officers involved.

-Police used a narcotics warrant to enter Taylor's Louisville apartment on March 13 and shot her after Taylor's boyfriend fired at them.
-Taylor, a 26-year-old emergency medical worker, was shot five times.
-Police found no drugs there.
+Police used a narcotics warrant to enter Taylor's Louisville apartment on March 13.
+The 26-year-old emergency medical worker, was shot five times.

 Cameron said two officers who fired their guns, hitting Taylor, were justified because Taylor's boyfriend had shot at them first.
 The boyfriend has said he thought someone was breaking in.